One Wallet, One Credit Score?

 A Score Without a Name

-Traditional credit systems start with identity.
-The blockchain flips that.
-A wallet doesn’t need a name to be legible.
-It just needs a record—borrowed, repaid, staked, moved, voted.
-Each line of data becomes a signal.
+Traditional credit starts with identity.
+Blockchain starts with a record.
+A wallet does not need a name to be understood.
+It only needs a history: borrowed, repaid, staked, transferred, voted.
+Each action becomes a signal.
 Each decision, a reference.

 🎥 Watch the Video